ashish10alex/vscode-dataform-tools/README.md

 Provides support for

+* Run a specific file, optionally with dependencies
-* Live compiled query in a vertical split **on save** which is in sync with the current cursor position of your sqlx file
+* Live compiled query in a vertical split **on save** which is in sync with the current cursor position of your `.sqlx` file
 * Data processed by query on bottom right on successful dry run
 * Inline diagnostics errors on `.sqlx` files ❗
 * Auto completion support for